-If appropriate, the LSO will send the complaint to an experienced mediator who will contact both parties.
+If appropriate, the Professional Standards Officer will send the complaint to an experienced mediator who will contact both parties.
 The complainant and the lawyer may choose their own mediator, but will then have to pay for their services.

 A Standards Committee may decide to take no action on a complaint.
 This could be because: